Jimmy Breslin: Controversies

 In May 1990, after fellow Newsday columnist Ji-Yeon Yuh described one of his articles as sexist, Breslin heatedly retorted with racial and sexual invective.
 Asian American and anti-hate groups forcefully decried Breslin's outburst.
 Breslin appeared on The Howard Stern Show to banter about his outburst and Koreans in general.
 Following this controversial radio broadcast, Newsday managing editor Anthony Marro suspended Breslin for two weeks, who then apologized.

 Author and former FBI agent Robert K. Ressler has stated that Breslin "baited Berkowitz and irresponsibly contributed to the continuation of his murders" by trying to sell sensationalist newspapers.
 In Ressler's book Whoever Fights Monsters, Ressler condemns Breslin and the media for their involvement in encouraging serial killers by directing their activity with printed conjectures.

-In return for his "relentless columns on police misbehavior", the local patrolmen's union bought protest ads in his own newspaper.
+In return for his "relentless columns on police misbehavior," the local patrolmen's union bought protest ads in his own newspaper.

 Personal life

 Breslin was married twice.
 His first marriage, to Rosemary Dattolico, ended with her death in 1981.
 They had six children together: sons Kevin, James, Patrick, and Christopher, and daughters Rosemary and Kelly.
 His daughter Rosemary died June 14, 2004, from a rare blood disease, and his daughter Kelly, 44, died on April 21, 2009, four days after suffering from cardiac arrhythmia in a New York City restaurant.
-From 1982 until his death in 2017, Breslin had been married to former New York City Council member Ronnie Eldridge.

-Shortly before his death, Breslin was interviewed with Pete Hamill for the 2019 HBO documentary Breslin and Hamill: Deadline Artists.
+From 1982 until his death in 2017, Breslin was married to former New York City Council member Ronnie Eldridge.